-You can obviously also pan-fry them (especially if you want to make gravy from those drippings!).
+You can obviously also cook meatballs on the stove (especially if you want to make gravy from those drippings!).
 I generally don’t add them raw to sauces to poach them, because I’ve had too many mishaps with them completely disintegrating into the sauce.
 And I’ll especially pre-cook them if I’m making meatballs in the crockpot, like my favorite holiday recipe: Cranberry Turkey Crockpot Meatballs.

 And once they’re done?
 All that’s left is to figure out what to serve with them.
-Good thing I have written an entire post on that for you, right?
+Good thing I have written an entire post on that for you, and then another one on sides for BBQ meatballs, right?
 You get a meatball!
 And you get a meatball!
 And you get a meatball!

 I’m going to give you a recipe now, but it’s a recipe you should use as a guide and memorize by heart.

 Because remember?
 That’s what this thing we’ve got going on here is: Empowerment.

 Get the printable instructions for how to make homemade meatballs here:

 Want to know how to make homemade meatballs?
 Making meatballs from scratch is the way to go!
 This post will teach you an easy way to make your own.
 They're simple, quick to assemble and a great way to stock your freezer for those busy weeknights!
 See notes for detailed suggestions on ingredients.

 - 1/4 - 1/2 cup finely chopped aromatics

 - 1/4 cup bulking and binding ingredient like breadcrumbs